Everything you've done is worth it

 Anri Kawamura

-In 2020, at the age of 15, he made a sensational debut on the world stage, finishing second in the opening round of the World Cup in his first appearance.
-In 2022, he made seven World Cup podium appearances and won three times.
-He placed second overall in the MO.
-He did not reach the podium at the Beijing Olympics, where there were high expectations of him winning a medal, but his strength is real.
-In 2023, he also performed well in the European round held in December, paving the way for him to win the overall championship.
-He has mastered English and has excellent communication skills with his coach Janne and with athletes from other countries.
+In the 2020 season, at the age of 15, he made a sensational world debut by securing a second-place podium finish in the opening round of the World Cup.
+In the 2022 season, he achieved seven podium finishes and three victories in the World Cup, and finished second overall in the Major Opening.
+Although he did not reach the podium at the Beijing Olympics, where he was expected to win a medal, his strength is undeniable.
+In the 2023 season, he also performed well in the European round held in December, opening the way for an overall victory.
+He has mastered English and has excellent communication skills, including with his coach Janne and with athletes from other countries.

 Sponsors: Strauman Japan, Japan Ski Resort Development, RED BULL, OAKLEY

-Born October 15, 2004, Nippon Sport Science University Ouka High School
+Born October 15, 2004, graduate of Nippon Sport Science University Ouka High School.